-- 1) the index and readmission separations meet their respective exclusion's criteria; - 2) the readmission has a principal diagnosis on the 'codes' list (and/or an additional diagnosis where specified); - 3) the readmission meets any additional criteria (where specified); and - 4) the interval between the index admission and readmission (in days) is less than or equal to the interval specified, i.e. date of admission (of readmission) - date of separation (of index admission) ≤ interval.
+- 1. the index and readmission separations meet their respective exclusion's criteria; - 2. the readmission has a principal diagnosis on the 'codes' list (and/or an additional diagnosis where specified); - 3. the readmission meets any additional criteria (where specified); and - the interval between the index admission and readmission (in days) is less than or equal to the interval specified, i.e. date of admission (of the readmission episode) - date of separation (of the index episode) ≤ interval.

 Table 2 summarises the services that are included and excluded for avoidable hospital readmissions based on the Commission's advice.
-In response to stakeholder feedback, IHACPA has made the decision to exclude transfers, which are currently flagged as readmissions.
-The Commission's exclusion criteria in relation to transfers was developed on the basis of hospital-level readmissions.
+In response to stakeholder feedback, IHACPA made the decision to exclude transfers, which are currently flagged as readmissions.
+The Commission's exclusion criteria in relation to transfers was developed based on hospital-level readmissions.